NVIDIA/NeMo/examples/multimodal/speechllm/README.md

 In addition to the config file, you will also need two prepare the audio encoder and the LLM as `*.nemo` files.

-To train a SpeechLLM model, you can run the following script:
+To train a SpeechLLM, you can run the following script:
 ```bash
 MEGATRON_MODEL=/path/to/megatron-model.nemo
 ASR_MODEL=/path/to/audio-encoder.nemo